miqbals17/HTML-CSS/README.md

 # HTML-CSS
 Basic HTML and CSS Code

-All code got from https://internetingishard.com
+All code are obtained from https://internetingishard.com